swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## How it works

-Modifying and querying the DOM is a huge performance bottleneck and React embraces an approach that eschews with without sacrificing expressivity.
+Modifying and querying the DOM is a huge performance bottleneck and React embraces an approach that eschews them without sacrificing expressivity.
 It presents a well designed Object Oriented interface, but everything underneath the hood has been crafted with the eye of a pragmatic functional programmer.
 It works by generating a virtual version of the DOM and as your application state evolves it diffs changes between the virtual DOM trees over time.
-It uses these diffs to make the minimal set of changes required on the real DOM so you don't have to
+It uses these diffs to make the minimal set of changes required on the real DOM so you don't have to.

 When React does a diff on the virtual DOM specified by your components there is a very critical function - `shouldComponentUpdate`.
 If this returns false, React will never compute the children of the component.
-That is, *React builds the virtual DOM tree lazily for diffing*.
+That is, *React builds the virtual DOM tree lazily for diffing based on what path in the tree actually changed*.

-As it turns out `shouldComponentUpdate` is extremely conservative because JavaScript devs tend to mutate objects - so in order to determine if some properties of a component has changed they have to manually walk the JavaScript object / array to figure this out.
+As it turns out the default `shouldComponentUpdate` implementation is extremely conservative because JavaScript devs tend to mutate objects and arrays!
+So in order to determine if some properties of a component has changed they have to manually walk JavaScript objects and arrays to figure this out.

-Instead of using JavaScript objects Om uses ClojureScript data structures which we cannot be changed.
-Because of this we can provide a component that implements `shouldComponentUpdate` - all it needs to do is a reference equality check.
-This simply change means we can always determine the path changed starting from the root in logarithmic time.
+Instead of using JavaScript objects Om uses ClojureScript data structures which we know will not be changed.
+Because of this we can provide a component that implements `shouldComponentUpdate` that does the fastest check possible - a reference equality check.
+This means we can always determine the paths changed starting from the root in logarithmic time.

-Because of this fact we don't need React convenience like `setState` which support efficient subtree updating.
-Subtree updating for Om is always lightning fast even if your UI graph is massive.
+Thus we don't bother with React conveniences like `setState` which exist to support efficient subtree updating.
+Subtree updating for Om starting from root is always lightning fast because we're just doing reference equality checks all the way down.

-Because we always re-render from the root, batched updates are trivial to implement.
-We don't even bother with the batched update support in React, we just rolled our own 6 lines change.
+Also because we always re-render from the root, batched updates are trivial to implement.
+We don't bother with the batched update support in React as it's designed to handle cases we don't care about, so we just rolled our own 6 line rocket fuel enhancement.

 Finally because we always have the entire state of the UI in a single piece of data we can trivially serialize all of the important app state - we don't need to bother with serialization protocols, or making sure that everyone implements them correctly.
-Om UIs are always serializable.
+Om UI states are always serializable, always snapshotable.

-But this also means that Om UIs get undo for free.
+This also means that Om UIs get undo for free.
 You can simply snapshot any state in memory and reinstate it whenever you like.
-It's memory efficient as ClojureScript data structures work by sharing structure anyway.
+It's memory efficient as ClojureScript data structures work by sharing structure.

 ## Closing Thoughts

-In short I don't think there is a future in the current crop of JavaScript MVCs.
+In short I don't think there is a much of future in the current crop of JavaScript MVCs.
 I think if you sit down and think for months and years in the end only something akin to Om (even if tucked away under a traditional MVC hood) will deliver an optimal balance between simplicity, performance, and expressivity.
-This is because there's nothing special in Om that hasn't been known for a long, long, long time.
+There's nothing special in Om that hasn't been known for a long, long, long time.
 If you treat the browser as a remote rendering engine and stop treating it as a place to query and store crap, everything gets